klizhentas/notes/culture.md

 This is to signal that we are family-friendly and won't exploit people's time working with us.

-This is a good way to signal that company is concious about being a safe space for all kinds people to work on.

 [Netflix] no [brilliat jerks](https://www.slideshare.net/reed2001/culture-1798664/36-Brilliant_Jerks_Some_companies_tolerate) described in [Brendan Gregg's blog](http://www.brendangregg.com/blog/2017-11-13/brilliant-jerks.html) states:

 > Do not tolerate brilliant jerks.
 The cost of teamwork is too high.